1Sources and Active Molecules

 Some studies fail to find a significant benefit of fish oil supplementation on cognition in healthy adults (400-1,800mg EPA+DHA, 1,400mg EPA and 800mg DHA, or 1g EPA+DHA over 12 weeks) with one of these studies having an exclusion criteria of 'no more than once weekly' for fish intake but otherwise diet was not reported.

-A meta-analysis on fish oil supplementation and depression (inclusive of disease states such as schizoprhenia or bipolar disorder) able to assess 28 studies with a dosage range of 136-6,200mg EPA and 88-3,400mg DHA (Postpartum or perinatal depression, major depression disorder or depression without other cognitive diseases, depression associated with fatigue, bipolar disorder, schizophrenia, Parkinson's disease, self-harm, personality disorders, or no significant disease state or just mild depression) noted that a higher EPA:DHA ratio was predictive of anti-depressive effects and that the three studies using pure DHA outright failed to exert antidepressive effects.
+A meta-analysis on fish oil supplementation and depression (inclusive of disease states such as schizophrenia or bipolar disorder) able to assess 28 studies with a dosage range of 136-6,200mg EPA and 88-3,400mg DHA (Postpartum or perinatal depression, major depression disorder or depression without other cognitive diseases, depression associated with fatigue, bipolar disorder, schizophrenia, Parkinson's disease, self-harm, personality disorders, or no significant disease state or just mild depression) noted that a higher EPA:DHA ratio was predictive of anti-depressive effects and that the three studies using pure DHA outright failed to exert antidepressive effects.
 Oddly, 1g of EPA supplementation (as ethyl ester) appears to be more effective than 2-4g in one trial or at least 2g fails to outperform 1g and the meta-analysis came to the same conclusion where supplemental EPA dose was inversely related to efficacy (with higher doses being less effective).

-Beyond identifying the efficacy of lower doses, this meta-analysis found evidence for publicity bias (was unsure if this was due to heterogenity in the studies assessed as it was very inclusive or other influences) and suggested that persons with higher baseline depression experienced more benefit, with the group with low depressive symptoms having a reduction of −0.074pts on mean depression (95% CI of −0.317 to 0.169) that was not statistically significance but the higher depressive group having a reduction of −0.605 (95% CI −0.871 to −0.339).
-The robustness of the studies (assessed by Jadad) was similarly heterogenous with some poor quality studies included.
+Beyond identifying the efficacy of lower doses, this meta-analysis found evidence for publicity bias (was unsure if this was due to hetereogeneity in the studies assessed as it was very inclusive or other influences) and suggested that persons with higher baseline depression experienced more benefit, with the group with low depressive symptoms having a reduction of −0.074pts on mean depression (95% CI of −0.317 to 0.169) that was not statistically significance but the higher depressive group having a reduction of −0.605 (95% CI −0.871 to −0.339).
+The robustness of the studies (assessed by Jadad) was similarly hetereogeneous with some poor quality studies included.

 It is plausible that fish oil is an augmentor of antidepressants, as the above meta-analysis did note that most trials conducted in major depression or disease states were also mediated with standard antidepressant drugs (such as lithium).
 At least one study has noted that fish oil (in isolation at 1,000mg ethyl-EPA) is comparable to the SSRI drug fluoxetine (20mg) but also supports the idea that combination therapy is best, as response rates were in the range of 50-56% (monotherpaties) and rose to 81% with both.
-This synergism has been noted in animal studies with traditional anti-depressants (fluoxetine and mirtazapine) and with nutraceutical anti-depressants such as Uridine.
+This synergism has been noted in animal studies with traditional anti-depressants (fluoxetine and mirtazapine) and with nutraceutical anti-depressants such as uridine.